SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### in HTML

-In HTML, the ⟮c+;language of the document⟯ should be indicated with ⟮c+;a lang attribute⟯ ⟮c+;on &lt;html&gt;⟯o In HTML, ⟮c+;anything that is not in the language indicated on &lt;html&gt;⟯ should be ⟮c+;indicated by an element with a lang attribute.⟯
+In HTML, the ⟮c+;language of the document⟯ should be indicated with ⟮c+;a lang attribute⟯ ⟮c+;on ‹html›⟯o In HTML, ⟮c+;anything that is not in the language indicated on ‹html›⟯ should be ⟮c+;indicated by an element with a lang attribute.⟯
 In HTML, the ⟮c+;lang attribute⟯ takes ⟮c+;BCP 47 language tags⟯.